Christine Hewitt: Storylines

 Christine is first seen in February 1992, as a client of Arthur Fowler (Bill Treacher) who is hiring himself out as a gardener.
 After Arthur advertises for a new gardening assistant, he is shocked when Christine arrives in Walford, enquiring about the job.
 She wants it for her son Jonathan (Jonny Lee Miller), but when he proves lazy and unreliable, an embarrassed Mrs Hewitt takes his place as Arthur's assistant.

-In May 1992, a phone call from New Zealand brings news that Kenny Beale (Michael Attwell) has been in a car crash, so Arthur's wife Pauline (Wendy Richard) decides to go there to tend to her crippled brother.
+In May 1992, a phone call from New Zealand brings news that Kenny Beale (Michael Attwell) has been in a car crash, so Arthur's wife Pauline (Wendy Richard) decides to go there to tend to her injured brother.
 While Pauline is away, Christine becomes a regular visitor to Albert Square, causing a certain amount of gossip, and it is clear that she is becoming very fond of Arthur.
 Arthur is oblivious, but Pauline's brother Pete Beale (Peter Dean) is more astute and he tries to remind Christine that Arthur is a married man.
 However, Christine manages to win him round and Pete starts taking her out for a while instead.
 In August, things come to a head when Christine actually makes a pass at Arthur.
 He turns her down and she disappears, sending him a letter and a photo conveying her feelings.
-Arthur visits her at her house, and tells her that he feels something for her too, but is married and loves his wife.
-They say goodbye and the matter seems to be over.
+Arthur visits her at her house, and tells her that he feels something for her too, but is married and loves his wife and they say goodbye.

-When Pauline comes home, however, she learns all about Christine through local gossip, mostly told by Dot Cotton (June Brown).
-She initially believes Arthur when he feigns innocence, but all that changes when she discovers Christine's letter and photo.
-A furious Pauline then visits Christine to discover the truth, and finds her to be a sad, lonely figure who drinks too much of an afternoon.
-Pauline is then persuaded to forgive and forget, but Arthur cannot resist one last rendezvous with Christine himself, which gives her renewed hope.
+Pauline learns all about Christine through local gossip, mostly told by Dot Cotton (June Brown), when she returns to Walford.
+She initially believes Arthur when he feigns innocence, but that changes when she discovers Christine's letter and photo.
+A furious Pauline then visits Christine to discover the truth, and finds her to be a sad, lonely figure who drinks too much in the afternoon.
+Pauline is then persuaded to forgive and forget, but Arthur cannot resist one last meeting with Christine himself, which gives her renewed hope.
 Over the next few weeks, Arthur keeps finding excuses to drop in on Christine, until she tells him not to come unless he means business.
-On Christmas Eve, Arthur sneaks away from home to be with Christine and finally the inevitable happens and they end the night having sex together.
+On Christmas Eve, Arthur sneaks away from home to be with Christine and they end the night having sex together.